Developing select technologies

 Science and Research Teams

-- Current work on LSALT Peptide is directed by Arch’s larger Treatments for Inflammation Team, led by Dr. Daniel Muruve Ph.
-D. (Arch Biopartners CSO), Dr. Justin Macdonald Ph.
-D., Dr. Paul Beck and Dr. Arthur Lau Ph.
+- Current work on LSALT peptide and Cilastatin is directed by Arch’s larger Treatments for Inflammation Team, led by Dr. Daniel Muruve (Arch Biopartners CSO), Dr. Justin Macdonald Ph.
+D., and Dr. Arthur Lau Ph.
 D (Arch Biopartners Project Director), who are primarily based at the University of Calgary.
+Dr. David Luke, BScPhm, PharmD, is a Strategic Advisor and Senior Clinical Lead working to support the Board of Directors and the company’s ongoing clinical trials with LSALT peptide.

 - The DPEP1 Inflammation Pathway and LSALT Peptide (Metablok) were discovered by the Metablok team – Dr. Stephen Robbins Ph.
 D., Dr. Donna Senger Ph.
 D., Jennifer Rahn B Sc., M Sc. and their colleague Dr. Paul Kubes at the University of Calgary.